cloose/CuteMarkEd/README.md

 ##### Translations

 We use [Transifex](https://www.transifex.com/projects/p/cutemarked) for the translations.
-Currently we have translations for czech, german and greek.
+Currently we have translations for chinese, czech, german and greek.
 We are always interested in more translations.

 ### LINKS